 Boren Scholarships and Fellowships provide funding for US undergraduate and graduate students to study in world regions critical to the future security of our nation and underrepresented in study abroad.

 USAC students attending the Brighton, Bristol, London, Reading, or Stirling programs are eligible for this award.

 Delta Phi Alpha offers several scholarships to recognize high-achieving Delta Phi Alpha undergraduate students who plan to study abroad in Germany.

 The Diverse International Women of Color Study Abroad Scholarship is a nonprofit organization intended to assist women of color who are exceptional in their studies and in need of financial assistance to study abroad.
-DIWC awards scholarships to women of color who have been accepted to an in-person or virtual Summer 2021 study abroad program.
+DIWC awards scholarships to women of color who have been accepted to an in-person study abroad program.